scrapinghub/spidermon/docs/source/howto/required-fields-coverage-validation.rst

 .. note:: The methods that will be presented next only work to check coverage of fields that are defined as **required** in your validation schema.

-*ValidationMonitorMixin* gives you *check_missing_required_fields_percent* method that receives a list of field names and the maximum percentage allowed to not be filled.
-Using that we can create a monitor that accomplish our validation rule:
+*ValidationMonitorMixin* gives you the *check_missing_required_fields_percent* method, which receives a list of field names and the maximum percentage allowed not to be filled.
+Using that we can create a monitor that enforces our validation rule:

 .. code-block:: python